Rogue-1/HTB/FullPWN/Bashed.md

 ### Tools: Nmap, msfexploit

+Running Nmap we get port 80 running Apache 2.4.18.
+Curl did not give anything extra and an Nmap scripot scan did not find anything.
+We did get some luck with Dirb and we can check that part out.

 ```console
 └──╼ [★]$ sudo nmap -sC -A -O 10.129.64.44
 Starting Nmap 7.92 ( https://nmap.org ) at 2022-08-15 17:02 BST